BaiyangZhang/oldBlog/_posts/2023-09-18-Introduction-to-Higher-Form-Symmetry.md

 \text{Link}(\Sigma,y):= \int_ {\Omega} d^{D}x\, \delta(x-y).
 }
 $$
-The topological picture of link number is more or less intuitive, it tells us if we move a point infinitely far apart a co-dimensional one object, at least how many times the former must intersect the latter.
+The topological picture of link number is more or less intuitive, it tells us if we move a point infinitely far away from a co-dimensional one object, the least number of times that the former has to intersect the latter.
+Then

-In summary, we have
 $$
 \left\langle Q(\Sigma)\,\phi(y) \right\rangle =\text{Link}(\Sigma,y) \left\langle \Delta \phi(y) \right\rangle
 $$